|Pilot Lt. Woodie Lackland McVay, Jr., O-99808 (MIA / KIA) Mobile, AL

 On February 22, 1944 took off from USS Yorktown CV-10 piloted by Lt.
-Woodie Lackland McVay, Jr on a fighter sweep over Saipan as flight leader for F6F Hellcat 04908 piloted by Lt(jg) Arthur F. Davis.
+Woodie Lackland McVay, Jr on a fighter sweep over Saipan.
+This Hellcat was the flight leader for F6F Hellcat 04908 piloted by Lt(jg) Arthur F. Davis.

 Both aircraft were last seen entering clouds at the start of a strafing run, and failed to return from the mission.
 Possibly, both collided or were shot down.
 When both aircraft failed to return, they were officially declared Missing In Action (MIA).
 Also lost was F6F Hellcat 04908 (MIA).